SimonHayter/Project-Yeti/README.md

 - Report bugs and issues
 - Built a (QUALITY) site using Project Yeti?
 Share with us and we may add a link to this page!
 - Sharing Project Yeti on social media sites such as Facebook, Tweeter and Google plus will help us gain more contributors!
-- Pull requests are highly appericated and hope that many awesome people get in involved, however you should note the following guildlines before requesting a pull request:
+- Pull requests are highly appericated and hope that many awesome people get in involved, please ensure that you fix or improve code, please don't create new issues.
-- - ads

-Pull Requests

-Pull requests are highly appreciated.
-More than three dozen amazing people have contributed to FoundationPress (so far).
-Here are some guidelines to help:

-    Solve a problem.
-Features are great, but even better is cleaning-up and fixing issues in the code that you discover Make sure that your code is bug-free and does not introduce new bugs Create a pull request
-    Verify that all the checks have passed
+### DEMO
+- Nothing here yet... stay tuned!

+### WordPress sites based on Project Yeti!
+Please hit me on Twitter [@SimonHayterUK](https://www.twitter.com/SimonHayterUK) with the URL so I can add your site to this page.
+Please only good sites, that look great! and does the Yeti Proud.

 ### WordPress Theme Features Included
 -	Hentry Disabled in favour of SCHEMA